 If you’re the proud owner of an ex-racehorse, you probably find you get asked the same old questions about your noble steed, and hear the same tired statements repeated.
 Over and over again.
 Could you lot change the record, please?

-1. ‘Did he ride in the Grand National/Derby/Cheltenham?’
+1. ‘Did he run in the Grand National/Derby/at Cheltenham?’

 2. ‘Was he ridden by anyone famous?’

 Do you count?
 You did once win a Blue Peter badge for your amazing break-dancing skills.
 When you were 12.

 3. ‘Did he win much money?’

 Isn’t it rude to ask people how much money they make?
 Even if those ‘people’ are, in fact, equids.

 4. ‘Don’t you worry about him tanking off with you?
 You can never fully retrain a racehorse, they always retain that wild instinct.’

 All horses have a secret wild side, it’s not something that’s not unique to ex-racers.
 Even the quietest Dobbin can take off if his prey animal instinct kicks in and he deems it sensible to get the hell outta Dodge.
 So nah – you’re not too worried, thanks.

 5. ‘Rather you than me!
 Thoroughbreds are so sharp and sensitive.’